joechesney/Front-End-Capstone---JAMMR/README.md

 As of 3/31/18, this site is styled for web use and mobile use, however I am encountering a bug where (in web view) the text input on the conversation page is refusing to stay inside of the body tag.
 It extends all of the way across the page, which looks very funny.
 This is a known bug I am working on.
 [JAMMR](https://fec-jammr.firebaseapp.com/)

-# To run this Repo:
+# To run this Repo Locally:
-1. clone this repo as a new project
+1. clone this repo onto your machine as a new project
 2. run npm install
 3. run grunt in your terminal from the root of this repo, AND run a local server.
-4. open this project in Chrome, and for best visual results, use mobile device perspective mode in Chrome Dev Tools, or resize the Chrome window to a mobile phone-shaped size.
+4. open the local server in Chrome, and for best visual results, use mobile device perspective mode in Chrome Dev Tools, or resize the Chrome window to a mobile phone-shaped size.
+I originally styled the project using the iPhone X Device size in the Chrome Dev Tools.

 # How to Use the app:
-1. create a new account by registering with a email/pw, and you will be taken to the profile editing page to create your new profile.
+1. Create a new account by registering with a email/pw, and you will be taken to the profile editing page to create your new profile.
   - OR -
-  Log in using an account I have made available to testers: email: z@z.com pw: aaaaaa
+  Log in using an account I have made available to testers:
+  email: `z@z.com`
+  pw: `aaaaaa`
-2. click the 'JAMMR' logo at the top to go back to the Home Page at any time
+2. Click the 'JAMMR' logo at the top to go back to the Home Page at any time
-3. click the Back arrow in the top left corner to go back from any page (does not work on Search Results page.
+3. Click the Back arrow in the top left corner to go back from any page (does not work on Search Results page.
 Once the results page has been left, those results are gone, and you must re-search to see those results again).
-4. View your profile at any time by clicking the Profile button on the home page.
-5. The search page has a fun feature where if you choose more than 1 search filter, you will actually get MORE results, instead of less!
-Awesome!
+The back button is literally calling the browsers 'back' function to go backwards 1 page in your browser history.
+4. The home page has three links: `Search` (which brings you to a search form to search for other users), `Messages` (which opens up your list of message conversations similar to your text messages app on iPhone/Android), and `Map` (which will show you a map of nearby users using Google Maps API).
+5. All current users in JAMMR are fictional accounts.
+Almost all users are also located in Nashville, TN.
+There are currently only ~20 users in the database, so the more filters you select on the `Search` page, will show less users.
+In order to see more users, select fewer filters.
+Try search for just `guitar` players to see many results.
 6. To view the map of other JAMMRs in Nashville, click the Map button on the Home Page.
 7. View any open conversations with other users by clicking the Messages button on the Home Page.
 Here you can see any messages you have available from other users, as well as if there are any new messages available!
-8. click on a conversation in the Messages List to open that conversation and view Messages.
+8. Click on a conversation in the Messages List to open that conversation and view all of its messages.
-9. On the Map Page, click on a pin to see who that user is, a bit about them, and then click 'View Profile' at the bottom of the info bubble to go directly to that users profile in JAMMR.
+9. On the Map Page, click on a pin to see who that user is, a bit about them, and then click 'View Profile' at the bottom of the info window to go directly to that users profile in JAMMR.
 10. Have fun! and Thanks for checking out my app!

+# This was my goal before I built this app:

-# Front-End-Capstone
+## Front-End-Capstone
 This is my Front End Capstone Project at Nashville Software School

-# JAMMR
+## JAMMR
 My goal is create a web/ mobile app called JAMMR where users can look for other musicians nearby to play with.

 1. Users can make an account using Google authentication.